MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/teodora-boblea-podasca/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Students (M. Sc.)
+  - Former Members (2024)
 ---

-Teodora Boblea is a M. Sc. student in Health Sciences since fall 2022.
-Her project involves using radiomics to predict the histology (benign vs. malignant) of a small renal mass on CT scans.
+Teodora Boblea was a M. Sc. student in Health Sciences between fall 2022 and fall 2024.
+Her project involved using radiomics to predict the histology (benign vs. malignant) of a small renal mass on CT scans.